By Lambert Strether of Corrente

 Besides providing general business news, Water Cooler files all the scamming and grifting and phishing under the heading of “The Bezzle,” provides a contextual view of official statistics, maintains a watch on important indices, and follows shipping and supply chain news as a non-financial window into globalization.
 In politics, Water Cooler provides detailed, gritty coverage of important races, of sausage-making on policy, especially health care, and tracks the continuing legitimacy crisis of the political class as a whole, especially out in the “flyover states.”
 In addition, Water Cooler covers ecological news under climate change, and gives dispatches from the front of Class Warfare.
 That’s a lot of material to cover and bullshit to wade through on a daily basis!

-2019’s Water Cooler fundraiser went very well, and we would like 2020’s to go just as well.
-Our goal is 300 donors.
-What Yves wrote in 2017 is true this year as well:
+2020’s Water Cooler fundraiser went very well, and we would like 2021’s to go just as well.
+Our goal is 325 donors.
+What Yves wrote back in 2017 is true this year as well:

 To be crass, Lambert is making well under a living wage for his work on Water Cooler and that is not right.
 We need you to live up to what we hope is one of the widely-held values in the commentariat, that people should be paid fairly for their work, especially work that has already been done!
 That means digging into your wallets, whether a little or for a lot, and chipping in for Water Cooler.

-Readers, I couldn’t write Water Cooler without independent funding from you; there’s no mainstream market for calling out bullshit.
+Readers, I couldn’t write Water Cooler — the hours and hours so many of you mentioned — without independent funding from you; there’s no mainstream market for calling out bullshit — let along keeping your balance!
 You are paying me for work I have already done — unlike the Naked Capitalism fundraiser proper, which sets the budget for the following year — and so having played the fiddle, I am now passing my cap.
 Please click the Donate button below and contribute what you can.
-Even if you can only make a small contribution, we’d still appreciate that, because we also have readers who can make much bigger donations.
-Again, our target is 300 donors, and we’d like to return to our regularly scheduled programming as soon as possible.
+Again, our target is 325 donors, and we’d like to return to our regularly scheduled programming as soon as possible.
 I really enjoy writing Water Cooler, and I hope you enjoy reading it.
 Thank you!